Commitment to Fairness - Rights of Beneficiaries - Title VI Notice

-The DTA is required to have a Title VI program.
-This program details how the DTA meets the objectives of this law.
-The DTA pledges that everyone will have access to all our programs, services and benefits without regard to race, color, national origin, sex, age, disability or socioeconomic status.
+The Duluth Transit Authority (DTA) pledges that you will have access to all our programs, services and benefits without regard to race, color, national origin, sex, age, disability or socioeconomic status.

 The DTA will not tolerate discrimination by its employees or by those who receive federal funds from the DTA.
 The DTA prohibits all discriminatory practices that may result in an individual:

-Being denied any service, financial aid or benefit provided under a program to which he or she may be otherwise entitled,
+- Being denied any service, financial aid, or benefit provided under a program to which he or she might otherwise be entitled.

 - Being held to different standards or requirements for participation.

 - Experiencing segregation or separate treatment in any part of a program.

 - Being subject to distinctions in quality, quantity or manner in which a benefit is provided.

 - Experiencing discrimination in any activities conducted in a DTA facility built in whole or part with Federal funds.